 Laser therapy by itself seldom improves the vision in patients with CSDME; 40% of patients will continue to lose vision despite laser therapy.

-Current studies are under way evaluating bevacizumab, ranibizuman, and aflibercept.
-The DRCR net protocol T is conducting a randomized trial comparing all three agents for DME.
-The DaVINCI study is evaluating the use of aflibercept (soluble VEGF decoy receptor protein).
+Several studies have evaluated bevacizumab, ranibizuman, and aflibercept.
+The DRCR net conducted a randomized trial comparing all three agents for DME.
+Over a 2-year period, they found that patients in all three groups had visual acuity improvement with decreased numbers of injections in the second year.
+Aflibercept had superior 2-year visual acuity outcomes compared to bevacizumab in eyes with worse baseline visual acuity.
+The DaVINCI study evaluated the use of aflibercept (soluble VEGF decoy receptor protein).
 Visual acuity improved 8.5 to 11.4 letters over 24 weeks.
 This compared to 2.5 letters in the laser group.

 Managing Proliferative Diabetic retinopathy (PDR)